InternationalTradeAdministration/mds-wwtg.gov/_pages/collections.md

 ---
+layout: data
 title: Collections
-layout: data
 permalink: /collections
 datafile: collections
 ---

-This is an example for list data file contents
+This is an example for list data file contents.